 Valley of the Moon

-- Create Beauty – you’ll increase the beauty and bounty of your garden by irrigating with greywater
+- Create Beauty – you’ll increase the beauty and bounty of your garden by irrigating with graywater.

-- Build Community – build community by working together with neighbors and friends to install your greywater system
+- Build Community – build community by working together with neighbors and friends to install your graywater system.

-- Build a Movement – get educated, engaged, and trained and help build a greywater movement!
+- Build a Movement – get educated, engaged, and trained and help build a graywater movement!

 Laundry-to-Landscape System Overview

-California plumbing code defines greywater as wastewater generated from bathroom sinks, showers, tubs and washing machines.
-Though all of these sources represent great opportunities to transform waste to resource, the Laundry-to-Landscape system is the simplest, most cost-effective, and does not require a building permit, making it an excellent place to start!
+California plumbing code defines graywater as wastewater generated from bathroom sinks, showers, tubs and washing machines.
+Though all of these sources represent great opportunities to transform waste to resource, the Laundry-to-Landscape system is the simplest, most cost-effective option that does not require a building permit.

 Frequently Asked Questions